-- 12.7 Please see our Data Security Policy for details for the arrangements in place to keep Personal Data secure. - 12.8 Trustees - 12.8.1 Trustees are likely to process Personal Data when they are performing their duties, for example, if they are dealing with employee issues, student exclusions or parent complaints.
+- 11.8.1 Trustees are likely to process Personal Data when they are performing their duties, for example, if they are dealing with employee issues, pupil exclusions or parent complaints.
 Trustees should be trained on the School's Data Protection processes as part of their induction and should be informed about their responsibilities to keep Personal Data secure.
-This includes: - 12.8.1.1 Ensure that Personal Data which comes into their possession as a result of their duties is kept secure from third parties, including family members and friends; - 12.8.1.2 Ensure they are provided with a copy of the School's Data Security Policy. - 12.8.1.3 Using only a School email account for any School-related communications; - 12.8.1.4 Ensuring that any School-related communications or information stored or saved on an electronic device or computer is password protected [and encrypted]; - 12.8.1.5 Taking appropriate measures to keep Personal Data secure, which includes ensuring that hard copy documents are securely locked away so that they cannot be access by third parties. - 12.8.2 Trustees will be asked to read and sign an Acceptable Use Agreement.
+This includes: - 11.8.1.1 Ensure that Personal Data which comes into their possession as a result of their duties is kept secure from third parties, including family members and friends; - 11.8.1.2 Ensure they are provided with a copy of the school's Data Security Policy. - 11.8.1.3 Using only a school email account for any school-related communications;

+- 11.8.1.4 Ensuring that any school-related communications or information stored or saved on an electronic device or computer is password protected [and encrypted]; - 11.8.1.5 Taking appropriate measures to keep Personal Data secure, which includes ensuring that hard copy documents are securely locked away so that they cannot be accessed by third parties. - 11.8.2 Trustees will be asked to read and sign an Acceptable Use Agreement.

-13. Processing in line with Data Subjects' rights
+12. Processing in line with Data Subjects' rights

-- 13.1 Data Subjects have rights when it comes to how we handle their Personal Data.
+- 12.1 Data Subjects have rights when it comes to how we handle their Personal Data.
 Some of these rights may not apply depending on the lawful basis being used for Processing.
-These include rights to: - 13.1.1 withdraw Consent to Processing at any time; - 13.1.2 receive certain information about the Data Controller's Processing activities; - 13.1.3 request access to their Personal Data that we hold; - 13.1.4 prevent our use of their Personal Data for direct marketing purposes; - 13.1.5 ask us to erase Personal Data if it is no longer necessary in relation to the purposes for which it was collected or Processed or to rectify inaccurate Data or to complete incomplete Data; - 13.1.6 restrict Processing in specific circumstances;

-- 13.1.7 challenge Processing which has been justified on the basis of our legitimate interests or in the public interest; - 13.1.8 request a copy of an agreement under which Personal Data is transferred outside of the EEA; - 13.1.9 object to decisions based solely on Automated Processing, including profiling (Automated Decision Making); - 13.1.10 prevent Processing that is likely to cause damage or distress to the Data Subject or anyone else; - 13.1.11 be notified of a Personal Data Breach which is likely to result in high risk to their rights and freedoms; - 13.1.12 make a complaint to the supervisory authority (the ICO); and - 13.1.13 in limited circumstances, receive or ask for their Personal Data to be transferred to a third party in a structured, commonly used and machine readable format. - 13.2 We are required to verify the identity of an individual requesting Data under any of the rights listed above.
+These include rights to: - 12.1.1 withdraw Consent to Processing at any time; - 12.1.2 receive certain information about the Data Controller's Processing activities; - 12.1.3 request access to their Personal Data that we hold; - 12.1.4 prevent our use of their Personal Data for direct marketing purposes; - 12.1.5 ask us to erase Personal Data if it is no longer necessary in relation to the purposes for which it was collected or Processed or to rectify inaccurate Data or to complete incomplete Data; - 12.1.6 restrict Processing in specific circumstances; - 12.1.7 challenge Processing which has been justified on the basis of our legitimate interests or in the public interest; - 12.1.8 request a copy of an agreement under which Personal Data is transferred outside of the EEA; - 12.1.9 object to decisions based solely on Automated Processing, including profiling (Automated Decision Making); - 12.1.10 prevent Processing that is likely to cause damage or distress to the Data Subject or anyone else; - 12.1.11 be notified of a Personal Data Breach which is likely to result in high risk to their rights and freedoms; - 12.1.12 make a complaint to the supervisory authority (the ICO); and - 12.1.13 in limited circumstances, receive or ask for their Personal Data to be transferred to a third party in a structured, commonly used and machine readable format. - 12.2 We are required to verify the identity of an individual requesting Data under any of the rights listed above.
 Members of staff should not allow third parties to persuade them into disclosing Personal Data without proper authorisation.

-14. Dealing with Subject Access Requests
+13. Dealing with Subject Access Requests